Grand Canyon Kayak Trip – 2024

 If you’re a whitewater kayaker we know you have a Grand Canyon kayak trip on your bucket list, so we invite you to join Current Adventures Kayaking and AZRA for a truly awesome Grand Canyon Kayaking Adventure!
-Our annual fully raft ( Large, quiet, motorized) supported trips offer a truly unique opportunity for experiencing, exploring and for capable paddlers the awesome experience of actually kayaking the Grand Canyon !
+Our annual fully raft supported ( Large, quiet, motorized) trips offer a truly unique opportunity for experiencing, exploring and for capable paddlers the awesome experience of actually kayaking the Grand Canyon !
 Check out this video of our 2018 trip as created by Arkady Rutkovskiy!

 Grand Canyon Kayaking Adventure